rezashamji/ToolUniverse/docs/tutorials/make_your_data_searchable/make_data_searchable_deepdive.rst

 2. Tell us which embedding service to use
 3. Save your data (JSON)
 4. Build a “collection” (your searchable library)
-5. Search it — and (optional) use it from a Tool or back it up online
+5. Search it, and (optional) use it from a Tool or back it up online

 Helpful Terms